 E.g in this case we can contact the travel editor.

-If there is no obvious email available in the newsroom, you can type the name of the journalist into the journo search section of JournoFinder and get their email this way.
+If there is no obvious email available in the newsroom, you can type the name of the journalist into the journalist search section of JournoFinder and get their email this way.

 You can often navigate to the newsroom via the 'About us' page or the 'Contact us' page.
 But note not all outlets will have a newsroom.

-If all else fails, you can contact the newstips email for that outlet.
+If all else fails, you can contact the newstips email for that outlet (which you can find on the outlets profile on JournoFinder).

 Read next: